paulflang/SbmlInterface.jl/docs/src/installation.md

   $ git clone https://github.com/paulflang/SbmlInterface.jl.git
   ```
 As SbmlInterface.jl relies on the Python libsbml library, please make sure your version of Julia can communicate with a Python environment were libsbml is installed.
 Please follow the [PyCall installation instructions](https://github.com/JuliaPy/PyCall.jl) or:
-* create a Python virtual environment and activate it:
+* create a Python virtual environment in the SbmlInterface.jl directory and activate it:
   ```
+  $ cd SbmlInterface.jl/
-  $ python -m venv venv
+  $ python3 -m venv venv
   $ source venv/bin/activate
   ```
 * install python-libsbml to the python environment: